primatejs/primate/README.md

 ### Explicit handlers

-Most often we can figure the content type to respond with based on the return type from the handler.
+Most often we can figure out the content type to respond with based on the return type from the handler.
 To handle content not automatically detected, use the second argument of the exported function.

 ```js
 export default (router, {redirect}) => {